 Colonnades must be constructed on the ground floor frontage of Guilfoyle Avenue and Bay Street.

-Note: Section 5.6.4 includes more information on colonnades and a
+Note: Section 5.6.4 includes more information on colonnades and a section on awnings.

 28 and 30-36 Bay Street and 2 Guilfoyle Avenue must include landscaped areas as indicated.